If you’re visiting Suffolk and want to explore a mysterious coastal area with a secret history, Orford Ness is the place to go.

 Delving deeper into Orford Ness history

-The spit formed part of our defences, but where it touched land it was regarded as a weak spot.
-One of a range of Martello Towers reaching along the East Anglian coastline was built at Slaughden near Aldeburgh, still standing (and used today as a holiday home!)
+The spit formed part of our defences.
+However, where it touched land at Aldeburgh was deemed a weak spot.
+One of a range of Martello Towers reaching along the East Anglian coastline was built at Slaughden near Aldeburgh.
+Still standing, it is used today as a holiday home!

 Never a dull moment in sleepy Suffolk, the spit was purchased by the war department around 1913.